How to mount pegboard

 How to attach pegboard to the wall

-- Use a stud finder or any other method to locate the studs behind the drywall.
+- Use a stud finder or any other method to locate the drywall.
 Use a pencil to leave marks above where the pegboard will be.
 That is for alignment purposes.

 - Use a level to ensure a 90-degree angle, holding the pegboard in place on the wall.
 You may need a partner to help.